 If it wasn’t for banana cream pie, I never would have been born.
 If my mom hadn’t made my dad that pie, the one with the creamy vanilla pudding, loaded with sliced bananas and covered in a mound of whipped cream, the one that prompted him to propose to her, I wouldn’t be here.
 Think about it.
 The anatomical shape of bananas.
 The pudding so luscious and moist.
 The cream on top as soft as a pillow on which to lie down and inspire certain sensuous acts.
 My parents were virgins and intended to stay that way until they exchanged vows at the altar.
 That pie made wedding plans urgent.
 If it wasn’t for that pie, they may never have gotten married and had me.

 If I had never been born, I never would have learned to make pie.
-Not just banana cream, but apple and strawberry-rhubarb and chocolate cream and peach crumble and many others.
+Not just banana cream, but classic apple pie and strawberry-rhubarb and chocolate cream and peach crumble and many others.
 If I had never been born, I never would have grown up to become a writer and gotten that job at the dot com that paid so well, but stressed me out so much that I quit to become a full-time pie baker in Malibu.
 If I hadn’t gotten that baking job, I never would have made pies for Barbra Streisand and Steven Spielberg, and I never would have taken time off to go on that road trip, the one where I ended up at Crater Lake National Park and met Marcus Iken that night in the hotel lobby.

 If I had never met Marcus, never fallen in love with him and his almond-shaped green eyes, exotic German-British accent, and those odd-yet-elegant leather hiking boots that laced up at the sides, I never would have invited him to join me at my friends’ wedding in Tuscany.
 And I never would have taken the train from Italy to his apartment in Stuttgart, Germany, carrying that pie I baked him, the apple one heaped high with fruit, drowning in its own juices and radiating the seductive scent of cinnamon, the one that made him realize I was like no woman he’d ever met before and that he couldn’t live without me—the pie that prompted him to propose to me.